We are frequently made aware of the new hot investment or the next big thing.

 Don’t worry, we all have these feelings when investing.
 But if we can recognise that we are acting in this way, we can remind ourselves of our investment strategy and stay on track.

 We must be aware that when we hear stories of investors making huge gains, for example in a single share, ICO, IPO or cryptocurrency, it is largely down to pure luck.
-It is extremely difficult to replicate this luck so don’t let this
+It is extremely difficult to replicate this luck so don’t let this district you from a sensible long-term plan.

 4. Fear of missing out